Horue has recently surprised the foiling world with a innovation: the foil biplane!

 Windfoil Zone: Hi Philippe, you recently announced the launch of the Horue biplane.
 Can you tell us more about it?

 Philippe Caneri: We started the development of the Biplane concept in May 2018.
-The main goal was to create a bigger wing area with smaller wings, enabling our existing customer to save money instead of buying a new XXL wing for example.
+The main goal was to create a bigger wing area with smaller wings, enabling our existing customers to save money instead of buying a new XXL wing for example.
 (A new large wing will be released soon, however! ).

 With this small affordable part (the red adapter between the wings), you can combine the 2 front wings of your Horue Vini quiver (XLW and LW) and offer 3 possible surfaces.